-Comment f # Last Name First Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy Project Name if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Metro Staff Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Change Recommen ded (Y/N/TBD) Discussion or Consent topic (D/C) 697 Cortright Joe City Observatory and No More Freeways Public hearing testimony 7/27/2023 3 RTP Appendix J Y Expressed concern about the climate analysis technical assumptions, including a lack of information about carbon emissions trends in the region and that the modeling is based on fleet transition assumptions from the ODOT Statewide Transportation Strategy that do not acknowledge that people are keeping their vehicles longer.
+Comment # Last Name First Name Affiliation Method Date RTP Chapter or RTP received Appendix or RTP Project List or RTP Overall or HCT Strategy RTP ID Project Name if applicable Comment proposes a change?
+(Y/N) Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Recommended Action in Response to Comment (changes shown in bold-strikeout and underscore) Discussion or Consent topic (D/C) 697 Cortright Joe City Observatory and No More Freeways Public hearing testimony 7/27/2023 RTP Appendix J Y Expressed concern about the climate analysis technical assumptions, including a lack of information about carbon emissions trends in the region and that the modeling is based on fleet transition assumptions from the ODOT Statewide Transportation Strategy that do not acknowledge that people are keeping their vehicles longer.
 Cited data that shows transportation carbon emissions have been growing about 5% per year.
 Requested Appendix J be updated to reflect the trends data and where assumptions in the analysis are not on track.
-See Metro staff recommendation for Policy Topic #3 (Regional Transportation Funding).
 Y D 698 Boyd Allison Multnomah County Letter RTP Chapter 8 N Expresses strong support for chapter 8 work to develop a Funding Strategy for Regional Bridges (8.2.3.8), which was also in the 2018 RTP but has not yet been accomplished.
 Expressed concern with TPAC discussions that have proposed broadening the 8.2.3.8 project to develop an overall funding strategy for all types of transportation infrastructure.
 Expresses support for adding a new project to have these broader discussions but would like to maintain the specificity of the Regional Bridges project in Chapter 8.
-See Metro staff recommendation for Policy Topic #3 (Regional Transportation Funding).
-Y D 699 Johnson Dan Clackamas County Department of Transportation and Development Letter 8/14/2023 3 RTP Chapter 8 Y There needs to be a regional conversation around transportation funding at the JPACT table.
+See recommendation for Policy Topic #3 (Regional Transportation Funding) in Exhibit C (Part 1).
+Y D 699 Johnson Dan Clackamas County Department of Transportation and Development 8/14/2023 RTP Chapter 8 Y There needs to be a regional conversation around transportation funding at the JPACT table.
 Revise the title of Chapter 8 project 8.2.3.8 to "Funding Strategy for Transportation Needs and Major Transportation Facilities" to broaden the extent of this project to include major transportation facilities and transportation funding generally.
 In the upcoming year, Metro staff should bring relevant discussion items forward to JPACT to keep the committee appraised of the transportation funding discussions happening at the state level.
 Alternatively, the JPACT Finance Subcommittee could be re-established to focus on this critical issue.
 State gas tax revenues are declining, which will impact not only ODOT but also every other jurisdiction with roadway responsibilities.
 The tolling and congestion management projects in the draft 2023 RTP identify the need for revenues as one of their purposes.
 The Statewide Transportation Strategy has other pricing assumptions, such as the conversion to the Road User Charge, which will impact how people pay for the transportation system.
 These assumptions also impact the analysis on the region's ability to achieve its climate goals.
 ODOT has said the congestion pricing program is their way to replace revenue from the declining gas tax.
-Y D 700 Lueb Heidi City of Tigard Letter 8/25/2023 8 RTP Chapter 8 Y Proposes that the RTP should address and identify an investment plan to support recent state legislation setting up a process for jurisdictional transfer of state-owned roadways to local agencies.
-See Metro staff recommendation for Policy Topic #3 (Regional Transportation Funding).
+Y D 700 Lueb Heidi City of Tigard Letter 8/25/2023 RTP Chapter 8 Y Proposes that the RTP should address and identify an investment plan to support recent state legislation setting up a process for jurisdictional transfer of state-owned roadways to local agencies.
+See recommendation for Policy Topic #3 (Regional Transportation Funding) in Exhibit C (Part 1).
 Y D